iarxm/csim-man/index.md

 (DRAFT V4 - STILL IN ROUGH EARLY DRAFT STAGE)

+Olympic Motto - "Faster, Higher, Stronger; Together As One"

 Herein are idea's relevant to the mission of training as realistically as possible the situation of surf games and contests.
 The goal of such a simulation is to facilitate real world experiences so to accelerate technical and strategic development.

 1. TOC